Stuffed bell peppers with quinoa tabbouleh and tahini-yogurt dressing

 Finish the quinoa tabbouleh

 To the pot with the cooked quinoa, add the peas, arugula, and scallions and toss until warmed through and the arugula is just wilted.
-Stir in the almonds, mint, lemon zest, 1 tablespoon [2 TBL] lemon juice, and 1 tablespoon [2 TBL] oil.
+Stir in the almonds, mint, lemon zest, the remaining lemon juice, and 1 tablespoon [2 TBL] oil.
 Season to taste with salt and pepper.

 Serve

-Transfer the pepper halves to individual plates, spoon in the quinoa tabbouleh, and drizzle with as much tahini-yogurt dressing as you like.
-Serve the lemon wedges and any remaining dressing on the side.
+Transfer the bell pepper halves to individual plates, spoon in the quinoa tabbouleh, and drizzle with as much tahini-yogurt dressing as you like.
+Serve any remaining dressing on the side.

 Kids Can!